davewalk/amd-boilerplate/README.md

 There are a few Grunt tasks ready to go:

 * `grunt test` will run [JS Hint](http://www.jshint.com) on your JavaScript files then run the Mocha tests in the `test-boilerplate.js` file.
-* `grunt server` will a connect server on `9000` and open the URL in your favorite browser.
-The unit tests are at `http://localhost:9000/testrunner.html`
+* `grunt server` will a connect server on `9000` and open the URL in your favorite browser and reload the page on changes.
-* `grunt deploy` uploads your static assets to an Amazon S3 bucket
+* `grunt deploy` will upload your static assets to an Amazon S3 bucket.

 ## TODO
 * Build process (`r.js`, minification)